Same Time, Next Year (play)

 Same Time, Next Year is a 1975 romantic comedy play by Bernard Slade.
 The plot focuses on two people, married to others, who meet for a romantic tryst once a year for two dozen years.

 Plot

 New Jersey accountant George Peters and Oakland housewife Doris meet at a Northern California inn in February 1951.
 They have an affair, and agree to meet once a year, despite the fact both are married to others and have six children between them.

-Over the course of the next 24 years, they develop an emotional intimacy deeper than what one would expect to find between two people meeting for a clandestine relationship just once a year.
+There are six scenes over the course of the next 24 years which develop an emotional intimacy deeper than what one would expect to find between two people meeting for a clandestine relationship just once a year.
 During the time they spend with each other, they discuss the births, deaths, and marital problems each is experiencing at home, while they adapt themselves to the social changes affecting their lives.
+Between the six scenes are tapes (speeches, songs, sports broadcasts) of that time period that have impacted the characters.

 Productions

 The Broadway production opened on March 14, 1975, at the Brooks Atkinson Theatre with Ellen Burstyn as Doris and Charles Grodin as George and direction by Gene Saks.
 It transferred to the Ambassador Theatre on May 16, 1978 and remained there until it closed on September 3 the same year.
 It played a total of 1,453 performances during its run.

 Burstyn and Grodin both gave their last performances on October 18, 1975.
 They were succeeded by Joyce Van Patten and Conrad Janis, who lasted through Nov.
 29, 1975, before headlining the show's first national tour, which lasted from December 2, 1975 through May 8, 1976.
 Next up were Loretta Swit and Ted Bessell, who began their run on December 2, 1975.
 While Swit's last performance was on June 19, 1976, Bessell continued with the play until March 6, 1977.
 His next leading lady was Sandy Dennis, who began her run on June 21, 1976 and lasted until May 29, 1977.
 By the time Dennis' run was complete, she was acting opposite Don Murray, who joined the play on March 8, 1977, and lasted until January 1, 1978.
 Following Dennis was Hope Lange, whose run spanned May 31 to October 22, 1977.
 After Lange came Betsy Palmer, who played Doris from October 24, 1977 until the September 3, 1978 closing date.
 In addition to Murray, Palmer acted opposite Monte Markham from January 3 to July 6, 1978, and Charles Kimbrough from July 7 to September 3, 1978.